 - Fill holding tank 2/3 full of water from the main tank.

-- Remove rocks, plants, and decorations and place in holding tank.
+- Remove rocks, plants, and decorations and place them in a holding tank.

 - Move fish from the main tank to the holding tank and cover the tank.